Information Report

 Targeted Provision (Wave 2)

-Small group intervention – Graduate Coaches (GC) deliver intervention in small groups focusing on your child’s literacy and/or numeracy.
-Your child will meet with the GC to discuss strategies to support their learning.
-The information is uploaded onto a digital ‘Passport’ or ‘Inclusion Plan’.
-All staff have access to your child’s learning provisions via these means.
+Small group intervention – SEND assistants lead intervention in small groups in KS3 focusing on your child’s literacy and/or numeracy.
+Your child will meet with the SEND assistant to discuss and review strategies to support their learning.
+The information is uploaded onto a digital ‘Passport’.
+All staff have access to your child’s learning provisions via the passport on Class Charts and they are also made available to parents post-review.

 Specialist Provision (Wave 3)